joshuali925/tmux-picker/README.md

 The basic idea is:

-- create auxiliary pane with the same width and height as the current pane
+- create an auxiliary `[picker]` window with one pane per pane in the source window, laid out identically (`tmux select-layout` on the captured `window_layout`)
-- `tmux capture-pane -t $current_pane | gawk -f find-and-highlight-patterns.awk` to auxiliary pane
+- for each source pane, `tmux capture-pane -e -J -p | gawk -f hinter.awk` into its picker twin, drawing hints from a shared, window-wide pool so each key is unique
-- swap panes (the easiest way not to break things like copy-mode)
+- swap each source pane with its picker twin (the easiest way not to break things like copy-mode);
-- read typed keys and execute user command on selected item
+  the realignment step keeps the originally-active pane active so keystrokes reach the read loop
+- read typed keys, look up the match by hint, and either paste it back or just stash it in the paste buffer

 # License